I can’t seem to match my expenses with my revenue.

 My employees don’t interact with customers like I think they should

 My first response is that you – as the owner – must be clear about the culture of your business, No, it’s not how you decorate your store or what kind of snacks you offer at the check-out line.
 It’s the way employees are treated and how customers are taken care of.
 Like most organizations (and families) one leads by example.

-Yet in my experience, “your” attitude may come from your considerable investment of time, money and experience.
-While you can screen candidates for positions, you may need to take the time to create a manual that has some real stories of employees who performed well as well as those who don’t.
+Yet in my experience, “your” attitude may come from your considerable investment of time, money, and experience.
+While you can screen candidates for positions, you may need to take the time to create a manual that has some real stories of employees who performed well as well as those who didn’t.
 This is another way to lead by example.
-For some good samples, I suggest you get Stories Trainers Tell: 55 Ready-To-Use Stories to Make Training Stick.
+I suggest you get Stories Trainers Tell: 55 Ready-To-Use Stories to Make Training Stick for some good samples.

-I’m making big decisions without any 2nd opinion to bonce them off of.
+I’m making big decisions without any 2nd opinion to bounce them off of.